John M Nelson Conservancy

 We invite you to check the current weather conditions in real time by using the Weather Underground app on your smart phone or go to www.wunderground.com on your computer.
 Our station’s designation is “KCACAMPN10”.

 Visit our website to volunteer, make a donation, read the monthly Conservancy Article, buy a memorial brick, or purchase a copy of “The Tule River Middle Fork and its People” written by Malcolm Sillars.
-Read about the Tule River communities on the middle fork and see for yourself the
+Read about the Tule River communities on the middle fork and see for yourself the history of this wonderful mountain home for many people.
+Here is an excerpt from Chapter Nine of the book for your enjoyment:

 Chapter Nine; Kramer’s Sheep Meadow, Quaking Aspen, and Pete’s Ponderosa.

-For more current information and events, you can follow us on Facebook at
+For more current information and events, you can follow us on Facebook at www.facebook.com/jmnconservancy

 We invite you to attend our monthly Board meetings on the second Saturday of each month at 8:00AM in the Conservancy building; 388 Smith Drive, Camp Nelson.
-The next meeting is April 11, 2026.

 Check-out the web page at;